trickerer01/Ruxx/README.md

 ![ruxx](https://github.com/user-attachments/assets/d5deb7c4-b942-4764-a78f-613d6a3df0af)

 Note that Ruxx does not restrict your searches to a couple pages or something.
-You may even search for something like *id:>=0* (everything), this won't work though as websites actually put a limit on maximum search results returned.
+You may even search for something like *id:>=0*
+(everything), this won't work though as websites actually put a limit on maximum search depth.
 For something stupid like this you'll have to split your searches using id filter.
 Plus you may still get banned for abusing the resource. **Ruxx is not a scraping tool**

 #### Download Options
 - *Videos* ‒ some websites serve videos in multiple formats, here you can select a prefered one.
 You may also exclude videos altogether